Logging — Agentuity Documentation

 Child Loggers

-ctx.logger.child(fields) creates a scoped logger that includes the given fields on every log line it emits:
+ctx.logger.child(fields) creates a scoped logger that attaches the given fields to every log line it emits:

 const dbLogger = ctx.logger.child({ component: 'database', requestId: ctx.sessionId });